UniMath/agda-unimath/src/elementary-number-theory/integer-partitions.lagda.md

 ## Idea

-An integer partition of a natural number n is a list of nonzero natural numbers that sum up to n.
+An integer partition of a natural number n is a list of nonzero natural numbers that sum up to n, up to reordering.

 ## Definition